GRANTS – STATE & FEDERAL

 The GO!
 Opportunities Grant provides a $1,000 award per year to full-time students (at least 12 credit hours in the first semester and 15 hours per semester thereafter) and $500 award per year to part-time students who are Arkansas residents.
 Students can qualify for up to $4,000 grand total.
 To be eligible, students must have a family income of not more than $25,000 per year ($5,000 extra for each additional person in the household).
 Students must maintain a 2.00 grade point average while in college.
 GO! students must be enrolled in at least six hours and be enrolled in an eligible program at UACCM.
 Initial awards to students ended in the 2017-2018 award year.
 This program will only pay students who were participating before July 1, 2017.

 VOCATIONAL REHABILITATION SERVICES

 In certain situations, students may be eligible to receive benefits from the Division of Vocational Rehabilitation Services.
 To qualify for this program, the applicant must have a physical or mental disability.
 Rehabilitation Services will make the determination of student eligibility.
-Contact the Workforce Office in your county for more information about Vocational Rehabilitation Services.
+Contact the Financial Aid Office for more information about Vocational Rehabilitation Services.